rbblmr/smoker-signals/README.md

 - The logic for training the model is exported to a separate script: `train.py`

 ## Model deployment
-- Model is deployed with Flask
+- Model is served through Flask web framework.
 ## Dependency and environment management
 - Pipenv was used as a virtual environment.
 Pipfile and Pipfile.lock contains the dependencies.
 - Steps in setting up the environment and the application is dockerized.